3 Simple Ways To Set Boundaries During The Holidays

-Between family obligations and social events setting boundaries may seem impossible around the holidays.
-Dividing your time between family events or traveling when you'd rather stay home just adds to the stress of the season.
+Between family obligations and social events setting boundaries may seem impossible.
+Dividing your time between al the festivities when you'd rather stay home just adds to the stress of the season.

-The holidays are a time to make memories but when you don't honor your own boundaries, the holidays feel like chore.
-You go along with what happens every year.
-You don't say anything but inside the holidays have lost that magically quality it had as a child.
+The holidays are a time to make memories but when you don't honor your own boundaries, they feel like chore.
+You end up going along with what happens every year but inside the holidays have lost that magically quality it had as a child.
 Getting back to that magic is doing what you love!

 Don't assume that you have to give up what you want.
 Boundaries - even at Christmas - can be done in baby steps.

 1. Remembering The Joy

 Putting yourself first during the holidays may seem selfish.
 Christmas is supposed to be a time of giving but if you're not giving to yourself, it's not very festive.
 You end up feeling worn out and even a bit resentful.

 Instead, what's one thing you’d love to do this holiday?
 Is there something you've always wanted but never let yourself ask for it?

 Some ideas I hear from my clients are: